Best pumpkin patches in L.A.

 Get lost.
 No really, get lost in Tapia Brothers Farm’s epic corn maze (an entire lot across from the patch itself) with a much-needed map and a sheet full of trivia questions.
-Scavenge through the maze for the answers and once you've found them all, submit your name in a drawing for a chance to win $100 cash—an early treat for your navigation efforts.
-The festive pumpkin patch also offers—you guessed it—pumpkins galore, as well as a fresh farmers’ market (with addicting kettle corn), a mouth-watering roasted corn stand, kids play area, bounce houses, hay wagon ride, tractor-pulled train.
+Scavenge through the maze for the answers and once you've found them all, submit your name in a drawing for a chance to win a cash prize—an early treat for your navigation efforts.
+The festive pumpkin patch also offers—you guessed it—pumpkins galore, as well as a fresh farmers’ market (with addicting kettle corn), a mouth-watering roasted corn stand, kids play area, bounce houses, hay wagon ride, and tractor-pulled train.
 Be sure to check it out on the weekends so you have all the activities at your disposal.

-Forneris Farms is back again with a four-acre cornfield maze, pony rides, live entertainment and, of course, an impressive selection of pumpkins.
+Forneris Farms is back again with a four-acre cornfield maze, weekend pony rides, live entertainment and, of course, an impressive selection of pumpkins.
 Tractor rides will take pumpkin patch goers on a narrated tour through the cornfields and around the farm.
 Kids can enjoy their own harvest haven by running through a hay bale mini maze, climbing the hay pyramid and getting wild in the giant pumpkin jumper (always a good outlet for the inevitable sugar rush).
 If you’re not stopping by the petting zoo, playing harvest-themed games for prizes or leading the quest for that perfect pumpkin, take advantage of the refreshments and solid people watching opportunities.
 Pony rides, the petting zoo and face painting are weekends only.
 Everything is cash only, but there is an ATM on site.

 Every October, Underwood Family Farms becomes an autumnal wonderland as it celebrates its annual Fall Harvest Festival with different events every weekend ranging from Western Weekend to All About Pumpkins.
 For the entire month, guests can come and be entertained by live music, animal shows, corn mazes and an endless amount of pumpkins.
 Admission to the festival is $15 per person for the first two weekends and then $20 for the following weekends in October.
 Weekday admission is $6, free for children two and younger, and parking is free.
 Check the site for more details.

 There’s something about encountering a friendly llama that makes the trip to this tiny but charming patch so worth while.
 Maybe you’re not into the whole pumpkin picking thing—or even Halloween at all—but interacting with these highly entertaining petting zoo animals is one memory you need to create.
-And the motley crew of fluffy Silkie chickens—yes, fluffy—will likely become the focus of many Snapchats and Instagram posts.
-The patch itself sits under a large white tent with piles of pumpkins available at a great price.
-Young pumpkin patch-goers can enjoy a pony ride, free straw maze, inflatable slide and mini basketball hoops.
+The patch itself sits under a large tent with piles of pumpkins available at a great price.
+Young pumpkin patch-goers can enjoy a pony ride, free straw maze and inflatable slide.
 The patch is located in a sizeable (somewhat desolate) lot, so there’s plenty of free parking available.

 If you’re on a budget before the holidays and still looking for a lively pumpkin patch experience, Shawn’s Pumpkin Patch is definitely the spot for you.
-Like most patches, admission is free and activity prices range from $3-$9 with most falling toward the cheaper end.
-The patch boasts giant slides, obstacle courses, merry-go-rounds, bungee jumps, petting zoos, train rides and more—it should really be called a pumpkin carnival.
-Enjoy unique attractions like “Play Land” where kids can try to catch flying balloons inside an inflatable pumpkin or “Orbotron” where they can spin around harnessed in a giant ball, bubble boy style.
-The massive size of this pumpkin patch, jam-packed with countless pumpkins and activities for all ages, guarantees pre-Halloween fun.
-Check out their new location at 3443 S Sepulveda Blvd.
+Like most patches, admission is free and activity prices usually range from $3-$9 with most falling toward the cheaper end.
+Last year, the patch boasted giant slides, obstacle courses, merry-go-rounds, bungee jumps, petting zoos, train rides and more—it should really be called a pumpkin carnival.
+If it's anything like past years, the massive size of this pumpkin patch, jam-packed with countless pumpkins and activities for all ages, guarantees tons of pre-Halloween fun.

 Who said county fair season is over?
 There’s no reason a pumpkin patch can’t bring back the same memories of booth games, carnival rides and sugary indulgences.
-Treat yourself to a weekend of classic festival favorites like water bumper cars, giant slides, fun houses and more—all harvest-themed, of course.
+Treat yourself to a weekend of classic festival favorites like giant slides, fun houses and more—all harvest-themed, of course.
 Beyond a massive collection of varied pumpkins to choose from, the patch is also full of haystacks, corn stalks and gourds (for that epic Halloween party you’re throwing).
 Kids can enjoy a mini train ride, jump houses and face painting.
 It’s a little kid’s dream, so be prepared to take them to every single ride and game—you'll be a shoe-in for the parent of the year award.
-Parking is free and discounts can be found on Groupon, Yelp, and Facebook.
+Parking is free and discounts can be found on Groupon and Yelp.

 If you're an SGV dweller looking to entertain your youngsters and buy some pumpkins while you are at it, head to Whittier Pumpkin Patch.
-It is a family destination where guests can pick from their bounty of pumpkins, make a furry companion at the petting zoo, reach new heights on their inflatable jumpers and then ride around on a pony or tractor or even both.
+It is a family destination where guests can pick from their bounty of pumpkins, make a furry companion at the petting zoo, reach new heights on their inflatable jumpers and then ride around on a pony.
 Admission is free and the prices of the activities vary.
 Everything is cash only, but there's an ATM on site.